Shikaga/PitchBlackAnalysis/index.md

 But while Riddick may not be the villain of the piece, that is not to say that he is a saint.
 He tries to help the other passengers, but only to a degree.
 When one of the Imam's boys gets cornered by alien creatures, Riddick does not try to save him.
 He tells the boy to stay still, but when the boy runs, Riddick does nothing to intervene, clearly sensing the futility of trying to save boy.

-Riddick does no bear the hero's burden.
+Riddick does not bear the hero's burden.
 He does not not protect the innocent, he does not sacrifice himself.
 Riddick displays cowardice and weakness, and a complete lack of empathy to those around him.

 And it is because he performs acts that are unconscionable for a protagonist, that we find him so interesting.
 He is not constrained by the moral expectations of his role, however nuanced it might be.
 He is a character that you truly cannot predict.